 Modern Assessment Systems delineate the contribution of each Unit to the development of an institution-wide Success Construct.
 Every node in the picture above connects to every other node and evaluates best as a whole.

 Tangential evaluation process that assesses departments and offices as free-standing units.
-Reports replete with tables and charts describe static events with conclusions not linked to analysis.
+Reports with tables and charts describe static events with conclusions not linked to analysis.

 The solution is an integrated evaluation system forming the foundation of an institutional information ecosystem.
 This dynamic ecosystem views ALL departments, offices, and auxiliaries as One interconnected System whose outcomes are explicable only by reference to the whole institution.